Rock music in Spain: Progressive and hard rock (1970s)

 While mainstream Spanish rock declined during this decade, the underground scenes of progressive rock and rock urbano emerged.
 Spanish progressive rock was a commercial failure.
 In the mid-1970s, a new style called Andalusian rock that combined flamenco with prog rock started to gain some popularity with bands like Triana.
 During the Spanish transition to democracy in the late 1970s, hard rock acts appeared.
 Some hard rock bands influenced by early punk rock like Leño pioneered the rock urbano movement.

 Golden Era.
 New wave, post-punk, heavy metal and punk (1980s)

-Punk rock in Spain started its most successful stage with bands like Kortatu, La Polla Records and Eskorbuto.
-La Movida Madrileña was a countercultural movement that produced many bands influenced by punk and new wave, such as kaka de luxe, Derribos Arias, Radio Futura, Alaska y Dinarama, Gabinete Caligari, Nacha Pop, Loquillo y los Trogloditas and Los Secretos.
+Punk rock in Spain started its most successful stage with punk bands like Kortatu, La Polla Records and Eskorbuto.
+La Movida Madrileña was a countercultural movement that produced many bands influenced by punk and new wave, such as Kaka de luxe, Derribos Arias, Radio Futura, Alaska y Dinarama, Gabinete Caligari, Nacha Pop, Loquillo y los Trogloditas, Glutamato Ye-Yé and Los Secretos.
 Since many of the bands from La Movida did not achieve enough commercial success, many discographies left them supporting other bands like Mecano, which achieved some international success, Siniestro Total, or Aerolíneas Federales.
-Hard rock acts such as Los Suaves or Barricada emerged with lack of promotion.
+As echoes of the Madrid scene, parallel movements emerged in other cities such as Barcelona (with bands like Loquillo y los trogloditas or Los Rebeldes), León (Los Cardiacos, Los Flechazos...), Vigo (Siniestro Total, Golpes Bajos, Os Resentidos, Aerolíneas Federales, Semen Up...), Granada (091), etc. Hard rock acts such as Los Suaves or Barricada emerged with lack of promotion.
 Heavy metal bands also appeared in the early 1980s like Barón Rojo and Obús.